 In addition, third-party providers are often the limiting factor for logistics company security.
 All companies, including

 Furthermore, any third parties should meet the same security requirements as your own organisation.
 Company data is only ever protected as much as the path of least resistance: you can have a moat around your castle, but if your food suppliers use bridges the moat makes no difference under an assault.

 Once identification has been conducted, the Essential 8 tackle three key areas of data security: preventing malware delivery and execution, limiting the extent of cyber security incidents, and recovering data and system availability.
 The Essential 8 are conveyed in the below schematic.

 Implementation of the Essential 8 will ensure compliance with the requirements of the Australian Trusted Trader application form questionnaire, but it is certainly a sensible way to conduct business security in the 21st century regardless of any application process.

 Critically, assessment never stands still.
 Third parties change, employees change, police checks are irregular, and the security requirements themselves are constantly – often rapidly – evolving.
 This means that all companies should keep records, both in terms of a digital footprint (covering activity, access, sharing, data creation and loss) and in terms of changing business situations such as employees or policy.

 This may all seem overwhelming, but the Essential 8 are really just that – essential.
-And implementing them can provide you with access to ATT membership.
+And implementing them can provide you with access to Australian Trusted Trader membership.
 You don’t need to do it alone: security firms such as Cyber Citadel are here to help you and your company every step of the way if need be.
 From updates on existing systems to full security rebuilds, as well as